 The Florida School Re-opening Risk Assessment can be found here and will also form the basis for a variety of additional materials we generate here at SSWN over the coming months about school re-opening.
 While the tool itself is meant to be used for informational purposes, it’s hard to look at the figures of rising deaths in Florida, and increased School Risk Scores we show here and wonder how safe it will be to re-open schools for in-person learning in many parts of Florida over the next month.
 A few notes on the color scheme, categories, and “School Risk Factor” scores:

 - All of the data is in the public domain, and we note our sources in the Tableau worksheets you can access for further reading.

 - The School Risk Factor score was computed looking at all the categories in the graphic below and computing the score.
 Given that this is an evolving situation with no clear “cut-offs” to assign scores to in terms of low to middle to high risk, we are choosing to instead list the scores and to allow readers to assess how their county and district might fare, understanding that not one county in Florida had a School Risk Factor score of 0.

 - Most districts had significant issues in terms of instructional space per student and few districts had anything close to the recommended ratios of school nurses and school social workers per school, and in our conversations we believe that the combination of tight instructional space + limited school nursing and school social work expertise presents significant challenges for any school district that wishes to re-open safely and effectively this Fall.

-- Finally, the color codes are loosely aligned with increase in severity (deeper blue = lower risk scores, orange to red = higher risk scores, though again we are not ready to assign any definitive risk status to any of those colors at this time i.e. “red scores” make schools 3x more likely to have outbreaks vs. “blue scores.”
+- Finally, the color codes are loosely aligned with increase in severity (light yellow = lower risk scores but still caution, light orange to darker red = higher risk scores, though again we are not ready to assign any definitive risk status to any of those colors at this time i.e. “red scores” make schools 3x more likely to have outbreaks vs. “yellow or orange scores.”

 School Risk Score Information